In print, the optimal point size for body text is 10–12 point. On the web, the optimal size is 15–25 pixels.

 But I can’t guarantee 12 point will always look too big.
 That’s because the point-size system is not absolute—different fonts set at the same point size won’t necessarily appear the same on the page.

-So you need to let your eyes be the judge.
+That means you need to let your eyes be the judge.
 Don’t just rely on the point size.
-For instance, the three fonts below—Sabon, times new roman, and Arno—are set at 12 point, but they’re not the same size visually.
+For instance, the three fonts below—Sabon, Times New Roman, and Arno—are set at 12 point, but they’re not the same size visually.

 You can match the length of two fonts by setting a block of text twice: once in the old font and once in the new font, both at the same point size.
 Adjust the point size of the new font until each line of text breaks in roughly the same place.
 (You won’t be able to match them exactly.)
 Below, the point sizes of Sabon and Arno have been adjusted so they occupy the same space as Times New Roman.

-The point size can be even smaller in professionally typeset materials like publications and stationery.
-Text on business cards is often only seven or eight points. all caps text is often just as legible as regular lowercase text at these sizes.
+Point size can be even smaller in professionally typeset materials like publications and stationery.
+Text on business cards is often only 6–8 points.
+At these sizes, all caps text and lowercase are equally legible.

 It’s fine to emphasize text with a larger point size (or de-emphasize it with a smaller point size).
-But compared to bold or italic, or all caps, point size offers a subtle range of adjustments.
-So use the subtlety.
-In print, if your text is set at 11 point, you don’t need to go all the way to 14 point for emphasis.
-Start with a small increase—say, half a point—and move up in half-point increments until you get the emphasis you need.
+But use the subtlety that point-size adjustments offer.
+If your body text is set at 11 point, no need to jump to 14 point for emphasis.
+Start with a smaller increase—say, half a point—and move up in half-point increments until you get the emphasis you need.
 It’ll be less than you think.

 For websites, I recommend body text of 15–25 pixels.
 As with print, you’ll need to fine-tune based on the particular font you’re using.